Have you ever wondered how does WhatsApp earn money?

 In 2014, at the time of its purchase, the valuation of WhatsApp Inc. was USD 1.5 billion, according to many Venture Capital experts.

-Its revenues were around USD 1.3 million in 2014 before acquisition by Facebook Inc. How does a service with freeware licensing generate revenue?
+Its revenues were around USD 1.3 million in 2014 before acquisition by Facebook Inc.

-A place where the suppliers and buyers for a particular product or service transact in the market.
+It was a place where the suppliers and buyers for a particular product or service transact in the market.

 The suppliers set prices of their products and services to gain an advantage over their competitors.
 There is an exception to this scenario.